 McGaw Global Health Clinical Scholars

-Eligible trainees must complete the following curricular components:
+To meet the competencies eligible trainees must complete the following curricular components:

-- Ten of 12 core lectures
+- Attendance at core lectures

-- Five of six specialty lectures
+- Completion of specialty-specific lectures

 - Simulation training

 - Global health field experience

 - Completion and formal presentation of a scholarly project